ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 #### 3.2.1 Migrate XmlText content to RichText

 You should test the XmlText to RichText conversion before you apply it to a production database.
-RichText has a stricter validation compared to XmlText and you may have to fix some of your XmlText before you are able to convert it to RichText.
+RichText has a stricter validation compared to XmlText and you may have to fix some of your XmlText before you're able to convert it to RichText.
 Run the conversion script on a copy of your production database as the script is rather resource-intensive.

 `php -d memory_limit=1536M bin/console ezxmltext:convert-to-richtext --dry-run --export-dir=ezxmltext-export --export-dir-filter=notice,warning,error --concurrency 4 -v`

 - `-d memory_limit=1536M` specifies that each conversion process gets 1536MB of memory.
 This should be more than sufficient for most databases.
 If you have small `ezxmltext` documents, you may decrease the limit.
 If you have huge `ezxmltext` documents, you may need to increase it.
 See PHP documentation for more information about the [memory_limit setting](http://php.net/manual/en/ini.core.php#ini.memory-limit).
 - `--dry-run` prevents the conversion script from writing anything back to the database.
-It just tests if it is able to convert all the `ezxmltext` documents.
+It just tests if it's able to convert all the `ezxmltext` documents.
 - `--export-dir` specifies a directory where it will dump the `ezxmltext` for content object attributes which the conversion script finds problems with
 - `--export-dir-filter` specifies what severity the problems found needs to be before the script dumps the `ezxmltext`:
     - `notice`: `ezxmltext` contains problems which the conversion tool was able to fix automatically and likely do not need manual intervention